-Before heading to the desert, we stopped in Essaouira, known for its fishing boats and maybe seagulls?
-I’m not sure why it’s famous, all we knew is it was a slower pace, relaxing, and unique in some way.
+Before heading to the desert, we stopped in Essaouira, known for its fishing boats and maybe seagulls.
+The reason for its fame is unknown, all we knew is it was a slower pace, artistic, and a must-visit in Morocco.

-What we learned that it was definitely unique – in the way that its climate is oddly cold and damp, and eerily quiet.
-But it was definitely the most relaxing town, where despite the decent amount of foreigners, we experienced the least amount of harassment and haggling from tourist trappers.
+What we learned was that it was definitely unique – in the way that its climate is oddly cold and damp compared to the rest of the desert country, not to mention eerily quiet.
+It was definitely the most relaxing town, where despite the decent amount of foreigners, we experienced the least amount of harassment and haggling from tourist trappers.

-Our flat reflected the vibe of Essaouira, full of little shops selling hand-crafted artworks, musical instruments, and more.
-Rumor has it that Jimi Hendrix used to spend a lot of time here.
-With the beautiful reef coastline and ancient architecture, I’m not surprised if artists come here to find inspiration.
+Our flat reflected the vibe of Essaouira, which is full of little shops selling hand-crafted artworks, musical instruments, and more.
+Rumor has it that Jimi Hendrix used to spend some time here.
+With the beautiful reef coastline and ancient architecture, it’s not surprising that artists come here to find inspiration.

 It was also the only place in Morocco where we found a whole corner full of “vegan”-labeled restaurants.
 We guessed that this was because of the large amount of artists/hippies present in this village.
 It was pretty much the same vegan Moroccan food we’d had everywhere, such as vegetable tajines and couscous, just with better marketing and higher prices.
-Instead we ate at a restaurant with an owner desperate for TripAdvisor reviews, willing to exchange a huge discount for an honest/biased online feedback.
+Instead we ate at a restaurant with an owner desperate for TripAdvisor reviews, willing to exchange an honest/biased online feedback for a huge discount.
 He gave us a salad, veggie couscous, eggplant dips, unlimited bread, hot teas, and two chocolate crepes all together for $5.
 I left a Google review.

 The majority of Essaouira’s medina can be walked within 2 hours.
 It’s full of little winding alleys, frequented by well-fed stray cats, which were some of the fattest and healthiest I’d seen in Morocco.
 It’s a quieter, more peaceful place than other cities, with seemingly many local and expat artists residing.
 Our favorite thing to do was to buy some snacks, like a 2dh/$.20 homemade pastry from Medina’s main street, and nibble while sitting on the old city wall, overlooking the coastline and majestic flocks of seagulls.

 After our quick relaxing/cold getaway, it was time to head east into the desert.
-Essaouira was so small we walked to the nearest roundabout leading to the highway, and began hitchhiking into the Sahara.
+Essaouira was so small we could walk to the nearest roundabout leading to the highway, and began hitchhiking into the Sahara.